PSYCHOLOGY 3101 (Honors)

 4. To prepare you to conduct a research project for a Senior Honors Thesis.

-The course will acquaint you with all aspects of the research process in psychology: why empirical research is necessary, posing questions, designing experiments or surveys, collecting data, doing statistical analyses, and finally, interpreting the results to answer the original question and to pose new ones.
-In short, this is not a math course, but is instead about doing research in psychology.
-I hope that throughout the course you will become acquainted with these aspects in two ways: by reading and hearing about them from the textbooks and lectures and, more importantly, by participating in the research process yourself.
+The course will acquaint you with many aspects of the research process in psychology: why empirical research is necessary, posing questions, designing experiments or surveys, collecting data, doing statistical analyses, and finally, interpreting the results to answer the original question and to pose new ones.
+In short, this is not a math course, but is instead about doing research and using statistics to understand the natural world.
+The lay public often believes that science is about finding deterministic relationships in the world (e.g., that scientists 'prove' things), but this is very rarely the way science works.
+Due to our imperfect state of knowledge, we almost always can only discern probabilistic trends.
+Statistics is a way to describe these probabilistic trends and to make the best decisions about them in the face of uncertainty.
+I hope that throughout the course you will become acquainted with the scientific method in two ways: by reading, hearing, and thinking about it from the textbooks and lectures and, more importantly, by participating in the research process yourself.

 Plan of the Course

-NOTE: All important dates are provided in the schedule available elsewhere on this web site.
+NOTE: All important dates are provided in the schedule available elsewhere on the main course website.
 You are responsible for knowing all due dates.

 Assignments:

 There will generally be a reading assignment from the textbooks for each class and assigned exercises for each lab meeting.
-Homework assignments will be distributed Tuesdays in class and are due at the beginning of class on the following Tuesday.
-Each of the six homework assignments will be worth five points.
-Your two worst scores will be discarded, so only your four best homework scores will be used.
+Homework assignments will be distributed Tuesday in class and are due in lab on the following Tuesday.
+Each of the eight homework assignments will be worth five points.

 Lecture: